CeramicSkate0/sysmon-config/README.md

+# Note about this fork:
+Ceramicskate0's sysmon config differs from  SwiftOnSecurity in 1 key area.
+With the exception of reg keys I have tried to take a exclude only approach.
+This leads to more logs.
+But I use [SWELF](https://github.com/ceramicskate0/SWELF) to ship my logs and thus do not get all of them on the SIEM.
+I only get the logs I want and if ever needed all the logs are on the end point until they roll.

 # sysmon-config | A Sysmon configuration file for everybody to fork #

 This is a Microsoft Sysinternals Sysmon configuration file template with default high-quality event tracing.